jesstytam/specieshindex/README.md

     Key`.
 4. Read the legal documents and check the boxes.

+### Connecting to Scopus

+Make sure you are connected to the internet via your institute’s provider or acquire a VPN from them if you are working from home.
+Alternatively, the functions will also run if you are already a subscriber of Scopus.

 ### Query string

 The function `CountSpTAKexp()` allows the addition of 1 keyword to